Berlin gives go-ahead to send Leopard tanks to Ukraine

 Military experts say that one or two companies of tanks are unlikely to turn the tide of the war, as bne IntelliNews reported this week on the significance of the addition of tanks to Kyiv’s struggle against Russia.

 Poland, in particular, has called for 100 Leopards to be sent to Ukraine.
-Leopards are superior to Russia’s T-74 workhorse tank, which was developed in the Soviet era.
+Leopards are superior to Russia’s T-72 workhorse tank, which was developed in the Soviet era.

-Poland formally asked Germany to greenlight sending the Polish army’s German-made Leopard 2 tanks to Ukraine earlier the same day, according to Defence Minister Mariusz Blaszczak.
+On January 24, Poland formally asked Germany to greenlight sending the Polish army’s German-made Leopard 2 tanks to Ukraine earlier the same day, according to Defence Minister Mariusz Blaszczak.

 Poland would like to build a coalition of Leopard 2-equipped armies to send more than a token number of vehicles to Ukraine.
 “This is our common cause because it is about the security of all of Europe!” the minister added.